georgenicholson/latent-factors/README.md

-# A framework for longitudinal latent factor modelling of treatment response in clinical trials
+# A framework for longitudinal latent factor modelling of treatment response in clinical trials with applications to Psoriatic Arthritis and Rheumatoid Arthritis

 This repository contains the R scripts needed to reproduce the simulated results reported in the manuscript 'A framework for longitudinal latent factor modelling of treatment response in clinical trials with applications to Psoriatic Arthritis and Rheumatoid Arthritis'.